 WRL is at the cutting edge of the science and engineering of wetland restoration and rehabilitation.
-Over the past 15 years WRL has undertaken on-ground projects to rehabilitate, repair and restore large wetlands across Australia.
+We have completed many on-ground projects to rehabilitate, repair and restore large wetlands across Australia.

-WRL staff can provide a range of services to assess and restore both tidal and riverine wetlands.
-Our staff understand the environmental issues behind the observable problems and have a track record of developing tailored, on-ground solutions to stimulate functional wetland recovery.
-While our staff expertise is focused on hydrologic and physical aspects of wetland restoration, WRL often collaborates with a team of flora and fauna experts with complementary skills.
+WRL scientists and engineers can provide a range of expert services to assess and restore both tidal and riverine wetlands.
+Our researchers understand the environmental issues behind the observable problems and have a track record of developing tailored, on-ground solutions to stimulate functional wetland recovery.

 Big Swamp restoration project: Winner of the 2015 Green Globe Award for Natural Environment Sustainability, this ongoing project has determined priority areas for wetland creation at Big Swamp, detailed innovative on-ground methods, modelled flooding impacts and undertaken large scale on-ground works to restore/create new wetlands.